sai-sruthi/Virtualization-Workshop/README.md

 * Compare full emulation virtualization vs. binary translation

+    Binary translation is one specific approach to implementing full virtualization that does not require hardware virtualization features.
+It involves examining the executable code of the virtual guest for "unsafe" instructions, translating these into "safe" equivalents, and then executing the translated code.

 * What are some use cases associated with microvms and unikernels?

+    A popular use case of unikernels is cloud, use cases of microvm is Firecracker.

 * In VM workshop, why can't the eth0 ip address be pinged from the host?